bigdata-i523/hid327/notebook.md

 * 10/22/17 Wrote abstract for Project and posted it on Piazza.
 * 10/25/17 Updated README.YML based on input the Procedings PDF file loaded to the class page.
 * 10/27/17 Continued to research and write Paper 2.
 Currently have about 50% of paper written with outline for the remaining paper set.
+* 10/30/17 Copied files to Paper2 folder in GitHub to prepare for uploading paper.
 * 10/31/17 Spent more time writing Paper 2.
 Approximately 75% complete.
 * 11/03/17 Completed writing for Paper 2, but still need to fine tune a couple of areas and check citations.
 * 11/05/17 Paper 2 is ready for review.
 It compiles in ShareLaTeX.
 All files copied over to GitHub,